plioi/plioi.github.io/_posts/2013-09-27-whats-in-a-name.md

                 .ToArray();
 ```

-The .Select(&#8230;) call here finally stood out as fishy.
+The .Select(...) call here finally stood out as fishy.
 With the old naming, it was natural that each of the methods found by the _Cases_ property should new up a Case object.
 With the new naming, I realized that _here_ was a place to decide _how many_ Cases needed to be created for each method found by the _Methods_ property.

 In order to answer that question, I needed to introduce a new customization hook.
 As we saw yesterday, given a MethodInfo, a convention author can yield any number of object arrays, each of which is a set of parameters for a single call to the method.
 Yield multiple object arrays, get multiple test case pass/fails.
 The default, if the convention author doesn't provide their own rule, is to simply call the method once with zero parameters.